Escapist (character): Comics adaptation

 In 2004, Chabon teamed with Dark Horse Comics to create an actual comic book series of the Escapist.
 Named Michael Chabon Presents the Amazing Adventures of the Escapist, the comic chronicled the supposed decades-long publishing history of the character.
 The stories and text pieces were written with the concept that Kavalier and Clay were real people and that the Escapist had actually been a character from the Golden Age of Comics.
 As such, the stories in the anthology were frequently written and drawn in older or simpler styles, in homage to the comics of past eras.

 In addition to the Escapist himself, the comic featured stories of other characters supposedly created by Kavalier and Clay, such as the heroine Luna Moth and villains such as the gun-wielding Mr. Machine Gun or The Saboteur.

 The comic book won "Best Anthology" at the 2005 Eisner Awards.
 It is also notable for featuring the final story of The Spirit by the late Will Eisner, which appeared in issue #6 of The Escapist.

-In 2006, writer Brian K. Vaughan took on a 6-part mini-series titled The Escapists, which follows a longtime fan's dreams of reviving the character in all new comic adventures.
+In 2006, writer Brian K. Vaughan took on a 6-part miniseries titled The Escapists, which follows a longtime fan's dreams of reviving the character in all new comic adventures.
 Partly mirroring the story of Kavalier and Clay, The Escapists focuses on Cleveland-born Jewish writer Max Roth, whose late father was an avid Escapist fan.
 Using his inheritance money to buy the rights to the character, Max teams with artist Case Weaver and letterer Denny Jones, the latter of whom dresses as the Escapist and stops a crime in an attempt to stir up publicity for their comic.
 Inevitably, things begin to spiral out of the trio's control.